docs

 CLI: create-mc-bedrock

 This page is the reference.
-For the conceptual differences between sources, see Which source?.
+For where the scaffolder fits next to mct and Regolith, see Bedrock CLI vs mct vs Regolith.
 For the day-one walkthrough, see Getting Started.

 Usage